ngoraymond/progressive-web-app-tutorial/README.md

 ### IOS and Windows

-In order for the app to function properly on IOS and Windows, the following lines were added to index.html.
+In order for the app to function properly on IOS and Windows, the following lines had been added to index.html.
 ```
   <!-- Add to home screen for Safari on iOS -->
   <meta name="apple-mobile-web-app-capable" content="yes">